 This welcome development is the result of extensive lobbying by BSR and represents a huge step forward in fostering best practice, which will ultimately help improve care for thousands of patients.

-Here are Ali Rivett, Chief Executive of BSR, and Dr James Galloway, Senior Lecturer at Kings College London, talking about the tariff, how trusts can benefit from it and what it means for quality of care.
+Here are Ali Rivett, our Chief Executive, and Dr James Galloway, Senior Lecturer at Kings College London, talking about the tariff, how trusts can benefit from it and what it means for quality of care.

 What is the early inflammatory arthritis best practice tariff?